helium/HIP/0098-mobile-subdao-quality-of-service-requirements.md

 Often these areas do not have good cellular coverage either.
 That's why it is essential to incentivize Helium deployments in less well-connected areas.

-### Speed Test Reward Tiers
-Many locations where connectivity is being deployed, including some rural areas, do not always have the high-speed Internet connectivity needed to meet the acceptable Internet requirements for Genesis rewards consistently.
-Note, the tiering and multipliers proposed below are only applicable PoC rewards, MOBILE Rewards for data transfers are not affected.
-Often these areas do not have good cellular coverage either.
-That's why iit is essential to incentivize Helium deployments in less well-connected areas.

 Speed Test results are categorized into one of four Tiers - Good, Acceptable, Degraded, Poor, and Fail.
 Please note, this HIP proposes changing the name of the 1X speedtest multiplier to "Good", and adding a new 0.75X multiplier for "Acceptable".
 Please see the table below.